AntonioTorres23/OpenGL_Notes/Cubemaps.md

 	`gl_Position = pos.xyww;`
 `}`

 The resulting normalized device coordinates will then always have a z value equal to 1.0.
 The maximum depth value.
-The skybox will as a result only be rendered wherever there are no objects visible (only then it will pass the depth test, everything )
+The skybox will as a result only be rendered wherever there are no objects visible (only then it will pass the depth test, everything else is in front of the skybox).

+We do have to change the depth function a little by setting it to `GL_LEQUAL` instead of the default `GL_LESS`.